rislab/guts-sandbox/README.md

 ```

 ## Supported Operating Systems
-This software was tested on Ubuntu 20.04 and macos Sonoma.
+This software was tested on Ubuntu 20.04.